There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 A home away from home is also a great option, where pet sitters watch your dog in their home.
 Rover.com is a great resource for this!
 For us, a dog boarding facility works best.

-I did tons of research on local facilities to determine the best ones for my pair.
+For our trip, I did tons of research on local facilities to determine the best options for my pair.
 Checking Facebook and Google reviews is a good way to scope out any issues.
 If it has lots of negative reviews, definitely stay away.

 I also utilized local Facebook groups such as a who-to-use and a local pet parents page.
 They were great at providing relevant information on the different options nearby.